AvanindraBose/OTT_Dashboard/README.md

 Tech Skills: Utilized MySQL, Python, and Power BI to design and implement the interactive dashboard, integrating APIs and data sources to collect and display data efficiently.

-Collaboration: Collaborated with team members to design and develop the dashboard, ensuring seamless functionality and user experience.

-Achievements: Recognized for innovating and effectively presenting insights to stakeholders, garnering positive feedback at relevant conferences and events.

 Future: Planning to expand the dashboard's features and functionalities to include additional streaming platforms and provide deeper insights for stakeholders in the entertainment industry.